cool-dev-code/Aliucord-Plugins/README.md

 # MessageLinkCompact
 Compacts message links in dms and servers like DiscordRN

-dependency: install MoreHighlight for hyperlinks until it becomes core
+Dependency: install MoreHighlight for hyperlinks until it becomes core